andrew/ultimate-awesome/README.md

 - [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
 - [awesome-bugs](https://github.com/adelarsq/awesome-bugs) - Awesome Bugs 🐛.
 - [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
-- [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [my-awesome](https://github.com/ansiz/my-awesome) - My curated list of awesome tools and libraries which I have used, also a catalog of my stared repositories.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
 - [awesome-images](https://github.com/ApoorvSaxena/awesome-images) - Collection of awesome things regarding image optimisations and utility.